WonderfulToolchain/agbpack/README.md

 ## Limitations

-* Only multiboot images are currently supported.
-For consistency, some support for ROM images is planned in the future.
+* For multiboot images:
   * About 1 KiB of space is reserved at the end of IWRAM to store the decompression routine.
-* For best compression results, it is recommended not to use up the entirely of EWRAM - this reduces the size of the compression window.
+  * To achieve more optimalcompression results, it is recommended not to use up the entirely of EWRAM - this reduces the size of the compression window.
 BSS (zero-filled) data does not count towards this limit.

 ## License